weltliteratur/blog/_posts/2016-04-23-This-is-weltliteratur-net.markdown

 date: 2016-04-22
 ---

-"Welcome!
+> "Welcome!
 Welcome!
 Welcome!"
-(Quoting John Oliver, of course.)
+> – *John Oliver*

 Now this is, believe it or not, the sky over Göttingen #OnThisDay, April 23, 2016:

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/0/0a/Blue_sky_south_of_France.jpg" alt="placeholder photo from wikimedia commons" style="width:1040px;" />